-I received my Ph.D from Yale University in 2008 and my book Speaking Letters: Communication Networks in the Early Modern British World is coming out with the University of Pennsyvania Press in 2014.
-This work explores the way networks formed through letter writing helped bind together an increasing vast British world during the late seventeenth and early eighteenth centuries.
+My book The Opened Letter: Networking in the Early Modern British World (Philadelphia: University of Pennsyvania Press, 2015) explores the way networks formed through letter writing helped bind together an increasing vast British world during the late seventeenth and early eighteenth centuries.
 During this period it became both easier to send a letter, as the postal system expanded, and more necessary, as the British settled across the globe.
 Understanding how the British used their letters illuminates how they thought about their society and how they navigated their changing geographic and communicative worlds.

 At USC I teach courses on British History ranging from the 18th Century to the 20th Century.
-I also lead courses that explore the Early Modern Word and global expansion.
+I also lead courses that explore the Early Modern World, global expansion and the print revolution.
 Finally I enjoy teaching a course on historical methodology and the history of history.